Sorrento to Capri Day trip – Your Ultimate Itinerary

 The gardens of Augustus are a series of panoramic flower-decked terraces overlooking the Faraglioni rocks on the one side and the Bay of Marina Piccola and Via Krupp on the other.
-The gardens can get crowded so aim to get there early or late so you can enjoy the views in peace and take those iconic instagram shots.
-Entrance is only 1 euro so this is one of the cheap things you can do in Capri.
+The gardens can get crowded, so aim to get there early or late so you can enjoy the views in peace and take those iconic Instagram shots.
+The entrance is only 1 euro, so this makes it one of the cheap things you can do in Capri.

 How to get back from Capri

-Be careful with your return if you’re on the public ferry, especially if its the last few ferries of the evening.
-There are multiple ferries going to different places and it is very busy and chaotic.
-If you miss your ferry, you can’t use the ticket for another time and you could be stranded.
-Just give yourself enough time to work it all out and avoid any stress.
+Be careful with your return if you’re on the public ferry, especially if it’s the last few ferries of the evening.
+Multiple ferries are going to different places, and it is hectic and chaotic.
+If you miss your ferry, you can’t use the ticket for another time, and you could be stranded.
+Just give yourself enough time to work it out and avoid any stress.

 Travel Tips for your Sorrento to Capri Day Trip

-- Budget – this is a pretty expensive island, for example a pint cost 10euro, so the cost can rack up quickly
+- Budget – this is a pretty expensive island; for example, a pint costs 10euro, so the cost can rack up quickly.

-If you’d like some more inspiration on what you can see on Capri Island then check out ‘Get Your Guide’ for some more ideas, even if you choose to do it alone.
+If you’d like some more inspiration on what you can see on Capri Island, check out ‘Get Your Guide’ for more ideas, even if you choose to do it alone.
 I would love to hear how you find your Sorrento to Capri day trip, so let me know in the comments.
-If you’re travelling more of Italy, also check out my post on doing an Amalfi Coast road trip or the things to do in Naples.
+If you’re traveling more of Italy, also check out my post on doing an Amalfi Coast road trip or the things to do in Naples.